nhcarrigan/general-documentation/docs/community/melody.md

 These commands are under `/naomi`.

+### Plural Systems

+Melody allows you to proxy your messages much like PluralKit or Tupperbox.
+You can set up identities for your alters, configure a prefix, and choose an avatar.
+You can also set up auto-proxying.

+These commands are under `/plural`.

 ### Ticket System

 Melody also handles the private support ticket system.
 If you need to create a private discussion with our team, use the Open a Ticket button found in the `#our-work` channel.